Watching this resources will notify you when proposed changes or new versions are created so you can keep track of improvements that have been made.

 Paolo Uccello used foreshortening to give his work depth and also made use of light, color, and contrast to add to the drama of his painting.

-Specifically, a cultural and intellectual movement prominent from the fourteenth to sixteenth centuries in Europe characterized by attention to classical culture and a promotion of vernacular texts, notably during the Renaissance.
+Specifically, a cultural and intellectual movement prominent from the 14th to 16th centuries in Europe characterized by attention to classical culture and a promotion of vernacular texts, notably during the Renaissance.

 Masaccio is widely regarded as the first Renaissance painter of the Italian Quattrocento, and despite the brevity of his career, had the most profound influence on his successors.
-Florentine painting greatly increased in range and richness after Masaccio's death, and fifteenth-century artists adopted and built on the style and techniques that he had introduced to Italian painting, most notably the drive towards naturalism, and the use of linear perspective, sfumato, and chiaroscuro.
+Florentine painting greatly increased in range and richness after Masaccio's death.
+Fifteenth century artists adopted and built on the style and techniques that he had introduced to Italian painting, most notably the drive towards naturalism and the use of linear perspective, sfumato, and chiaroscuro.
 Artists also began to focus even more on proportional and anatomically accurate representations of the human body and naturalistic landscapes.

 Paolo Uccello's paintings emphasized color and pageantry rather than strictly classicalrealism, and he used perspective to convey a feeling of depth rather than to narrate different or succeeding stories as his contemporaries did.
 He is best known for his three egg tempera on wood paintings representing the Battle of San Romano, which use broken weapons on the ground and fields on the distant hills to show of his perfect employment of perspective and play of the idea of the checkerboard floor.
 Paolo Uccello also used light and contrast for dramatic effect in some of his almost monochromefrescoes, enlivening terra verde or "green earth" compositions with touches of bright vermilion.
 The best known is his equestrian portrait of John Hawkwood in the Florence Cathedral, which gives the impression of being lit by natural light as if the light source was an actual window in the cathedral.

 Piero della Francesca is well known for his fresco paintings including the cycle of frescoes depicting the Legend of the True Cross.
 His paintings are characterized by its serene humanism and its use of geometric forms in addition to his close attention to perspective.
-His Flagellation of Christ demonstrate his mastery over linear perspective and his knowledge of how light is proportionally disseminated from its point of origin.
-The artists also includes a checkerboard floor in this work to show off his perfect use of perspective.
-There are two light sources in the painting, one outside the building and the other from outside.
-While the light source inside the building is invisible, its position can be calculated with mathematical certainty from the rest of the composition, demonstrating his intimate understanding of the science of light .
+His Flagellation of Christ demonstrates his mastery over linear perspective and his knowledge of how light is proportionally disseminated from its point of origin.
+The artist also includes a checkerboard floor in this work to show off his perfect use of perspective.
+There are two light sources in the painting, one inside the building and the other from outside.
+While the light source inside the building is invisible, its position can be calculated with mathematical certainty from the rest of the composition, demonstrating his intimate understanding of the science of light.